 Sump pumps are reliable mechanical units used to remove accumulated water typically found in basements and they work to resolve dampness around water tables above the foundation of homes.
 For the most basic understanding of its mechanism, water filters into the sump pit by way of drains or soil and the sump pump pumps water out of the pit and away from the house to keep the basement dry.

 It is evident why keeping basements and crawl spaces dry is important.
 Flooding can result in significant property damage and even dampness can cause mold or mildew, which can compromise the air in the home and complicate breathing.

 Sump pumps must be far into the ground; they are placed inside of a sump pit, a hole that contains gravel, at the deepest part of your basement.

-When the pit is filled with water, the pumps turns on and it moves the liquid out of the pit and away from the home.
+When the pit is filled with water, the pumps turn on and it moves the liquid out of the pit and away from the home.
 Pumps are usually activated automatically through a float activator or pressure sensor.
 The former works much like the one your toilet tank and the latter, as its name suggests, activates upon the pressure of the water.
-Residential sump pumps run on electricity and is powered by household current.
+Residential sump pumps run on electricity and are powered by household current.
 As a result, they do not require any further underground wiring.

 There are two types of sump pumps: submersible and pedestal.

 As previously mentioned, we offer a wide selection of sump pumps and sewer pumps for all applications, whether it’s a home or business.
-We can also install or repair a sump pump and sump pit in an existing home
+We can also install or repair a sump pump and sump pit in an existing home.